Where did this name originate ?

 ……. joiner John Severn, the younger brother of William who had previously occupied the Row and who had gone north to Brightside Bierlow, Sheffield.
 John was with his second wife Mary (nee Robinson) and seems to have been content to live in this area — he was there for the rest of his life and died at 47 Derby Road on October 24th 1884, aged 68.

-…. furnace labourer Joseph Brewin, another resident who enjoyed the environment and stayed there for the rest of his life, dying in 1894, aged 76.
+…. furnace labourer Joseph Brewin, another resident who enjoyed the environment and stayed there, almost for the rest of his life, dying in 1894, aged 76.

 …. coalminer Isaac Trueman, and his family — guess where he died on April 18th 1891, aged 68 ??
 At number 49.